jensjvh/translate-app/README.md

 # TranslateApp

-A small Flask app using https://huggingface.co/Helsinki-NLP/opus-mt-en-fi to translate Finnish input text to English.
+A small Flask app using https://huggingface.co/Helsinki-NLP/opus-mt-en-fi to translate English input to Finnish.

 ## Testing and development